CamCove-Crichton/avanlifersmustsee/README.md

 - Added a background image to the assets folder and styled it
 - Styled the logo fonts, and updated the font color in the body
 - Continued tweaking header h* elements and then more styling on the nav
+- Started adding content to the Benefits section with some placeholder text in the index.html file

 <!-- Sections/Pages functions & screen shots here -->